-State and local governments in the United States regularly hire financial advisors to navigate the bond issuance process.
-These advisors help structure bonds, develop plans for how to spend and invest funds, prepare public documents, and solicit credit rating agencies.
-Financial advisors have a conflict of interest when they are part of a firm that is also vying to provide underwriting services.
-Such "dual advisors"-which made up 25% of the advising market before 2011-have a profit function that is increasing in primary market municipal borrowing costs while holding all else constant if they also act as the underwriter.
-I show that prohibiting advisors from also underwriting municipal debt lowers net borrowing costs, implying that existing market competition does not fully discipline advisor conflicts of interest to withhold private information and raise costs.
+Municipal advisors are one of the most important intermediaries in the municipal bond market and provide services including structuring bonds, developing plans for how to spend and invest funds, preparing public documents, and soliciting credit rating agencies on behalf of states and local governments.
+At the same time, advisors have a conflict of interest when they are part of a firm that is also vying to provide underwriting services, which is "a situation in which a party to a transaction can potentially gain by taking actions that adversely affect its counterparty" (Mehran and Stulz, 2007, p.
+268).
+Such "dual advisors"-which made up 25% of the advising market before 2011-have a profit function that is increasing in primary market municipal borrowing costs while holding all else constant.2 I show that a regulation prohibiting dual advisors from concurrently underwriting municipal debt lowers borrowing costs on average, implying that market forces alone do not fully discipline advisor conflicts of interest.